haliphax/xthulu/CONTRIBUTING.md

 # stdlib
 from unittest import TestCase
-from unittest.mock import Mock, patch
+from unittest.mock import AsyncMock, patch

 # target
 from xthulu.some_package import some_asynchronous_method